 RHA is responsible for a number of events and initiatives within campus housing.
 Some responsibilities include:

 - Hosting townhall meetings with Housing and Dining leadership

 - Reviewing housing policies and making suggestions for changes

 - Providing residents with community outreach opportunities

-All residents are a part of RHA and are encouraged to participate in a bi-weekly meeting on Thursdays at 7:30 p.m.
+All residents are a part of RHA and are encouraged to participate in a bi-weekly meeting on Thursdays at 7 p.m.
 You can also visit the RHA office in Ghafari Hall near Gold 'N' Greens.
-Open Office hours: Monday 6 pm - 7 pm
+Open Office hours: Tuesdays from 5 pm - 6 pm